 Skilled nursing is appropriate when a patient’s need for care or treatment can only be performed by licensed nurses.
 Often though, in the case of older adults, a stay in skilled nursing can evolve into a long-term stay in which residents continue to need ongoing medical care (that doesn’t require hospitalization), as well as help with eating, bathing, and taking medications.
 Long-term senior care can take place within a skilled nursing facility or in a nursing home setting.
 Nursing home residents are medically stable but need assistance due to chronic conditions or a lack of mobility.

 Some retirement communities such as Legacy Pointe at UCF in Orlando, Florida, have a skilled nursing neighborhood on their campus.
 They’re equipped to care for community residents who transition to this level of care, as well as those from outside the community.

 Who Needs Skilled Nursing?

 People who are best suited for skilled nursing are those who don’t need the kind of acute care available through long-term hospitalization, but they may need short-term skilled nursing after a brief hospital stay.
-Also, when someone finds that assisted living isn’t sufficient, long-term skilled nursing may be the best solution.
+Also, when someone finds that independent living or assisted living aren’t sufficient, long-term skilled nursing may be the best solution.
 Whether they need short-term or long-term care, candidates for skilled nursing require ongoing, hands-on medical attention and high-level assistance with personal care.